hannibal002/SkyHanni/CONTRIBUTING.md

 Please use a prefix for the PR name (e.g., Feature, Improvement, Fix, Backend, etc.).

-When writing the PR description, ensure you fill out the template with all the necessary information, including the "WHAT" section and the changelog entries.
+When writing the PR description, ensure you fill out the template with all the necessary information.
+In the `## What` section, write technical details or explanations that don't belong in the changelog.
+Including that field is optional for small changes.

 If your PR relies on another PR, please include this information at the beginning of the description.
-Please use the format `- #<pr number>` for the dependency, or `- <url>` for REPO dependencies.
+Use the format `- #<pr number>` for the dependency, or `- <url>` for REPO dependencies.

 ### Changelog Builder